AlexSkrypnyk/drupal_extension_scaffold/README.md

 2. Download this module's code by pressing 'Clone or download' button in GitHub UI.
 3. Copy the contents of the downloaded archive into your module's repository.
 4. Replace `drupal_circleci_example` with the machine name of your module.
-5. Adjust several lines in `.gitignore`.
+5. Adjust several lines in `.gitattributes`.
 6. Commit and push to your new GitHub repo.
 7. Login to CircleCI and add your new GitHub repository.
 Your project build will start momentarily.